Why form a committee?

 How do I become a Community Representative candidate?*

-1. Submit a nomination form by a date that has yet to be determined.
+1. Submit a nomination form by Friday, September 25, 2020.
 The nomination deadline has been postponed due to COVID-19.

 2. You can nominate yourself, but your nomination needs to be seconded by another tenant committee member in the building/ townhouse community where you are running.

 3. Each nomination must be signed by you the candidate, which will indicate your acceptance.
-Nominations must be received no later than a date that has yet to be determined as the deadline has been postponed due to COVID-19.
+Nominations must be received no later than Friday, September 25, 2020.

 4. You will receive a letter indicating whether or not your nomination was accepted and you are eligible.